Analyse & practice 14 years of PYQs to crack UPSCPractice Now

 Explanation

-Incorrect The Nuclear Security Summits were not held under the UN.
-They were a series of international conferences initiated by the United States in 2010, outside of any formal international organization.
+Statement 1 is incorrect.
+The Nuclear Security Summits were not held under the UN.
+They were a series of international conferences initiated by the United States in 2010, outside of any formal international organisation.
 The summits brought together world leaders to discuss ways to secure nuclear materials and prevent nuclear proliferation.
 However, the summits haven't been held since 2016.

 QUESTION 42